fastlta/sb-public/docs/public_api.md

 #### Restrictions for _SNAS ERC_ volumes

-- You can only add _Silent Brick_ and _Silent Brick Flash_ bricks.
+- You can only add _Silent Brick_, _Silent Brick Flash_ and _Silent Brick DS_ bricks.
-- You are advised not to assign more than 9 bricks.
-(Starting with release 2.29, this limit is enforced.)
-- You cannot mix bricks of different brick types.

 #### Restrictions for _SNAS 2P_ volumes

 - You can only add _Silent Brick_ and _Silent Brick Flash_ bricks.
-- You are advised not to assign more than 9 bricks.
-(Starting with release 2.29, this limit is enforced.)
+- You cannot assign more than 9 bricks.
 - You cannot mix bricks of different brick types.

 #### Restrictions for _SNAS 3P_ volumes

 - You can only add _Silent Brick_, _Silent Brick Flash_ and _Silent Brick DS_ bricks.
-- You are advised not to assign more than 9 bricks of type _Silent Brick_ and _Silent Brick Flash_.
-(Starting with release 2.29, this limit is enforced.)
+- You cannot assign more than 9 bricks of type _Silent Brick_ and _Silent Brick Flash_.
 - You cannot add more than 4 _Silent Brick DS_ bricks.
 - You cannot mix bricks of different brick types.